SBobbe/blog-posts/first-ever-open-source-docs-contribution.md

 * _"Is my contribution too niche?"_ If your contribution addresses a problem that very few users will encounter or seeks to highlight a feature that does not have many use cases, your pull request may be rejected to avoid confusing users.
   * __Fix it by__: referring to your project's documentation for a list of problems to work on that will impact a greater number of users if solved.
 Remember, you can always file an issue to ask about the topic before putting in the work to create new documentation.
 * _"Are my instructions linear?"_ If you have accidentally included a step in your instructions that must have been taken earlier in order to be successful, your documentation is creating friction for the UX.
   * **Fix it by**: reviewing your writing to ensure that your instructions are chronologically accurate and comprehensive.

 ## Maximizing the odds your PR will be accepted

+Rainsberger reminds new open-source contributers always to keep the perspective of being helpful.
+Remember that documentation managers are people too, and appreciate respectful and helpful PR descriptions alongside any contributions you'd like to make.
+If you're not sure what style or writing guide your project uses, it's a good idea to read more of that project's other documentation and follow conventions you notice there.

+Above all, be empathetic to the reader!
+Make sure your writing is direct and confident; keep it short and helpful.

+If you're new to writing in Markdown, read my thoughts on [Markdown Best Practices](./Markdown_best_practices.md) and practice writing alongside my [Creating a README.md guide](./create_readme_instructions.md).
+Best of luck!